InkyScud/SpotCrack/ReadME.md

 ************************************************************************************************************
 First doubble click uninstall.bat.
-Then doubble click SpotScrack.bat.
+Then doubble click SpotCrack.bat.
 Then Your Done have a awsome day.
 ************************************************************************************************************
 Made:by InkyScud